TigaxMT/Another-Platform-Game/README.md

 In Future the game will be an endless run RPG game, with mobs and score.
 And will has 2 modes to play: Player vs PC and PC vs PC , PC will be the Neural Network

+# Warning

+This project will no longer be continued.
+Any errors or functionality that you want to correct or implement will be welcome, but I will not work on this project anymore because I am focused on web development.
+Thanks for everything :)

 # Demo Gif

 * Sorry for the lag but my PC is very , very low.
 Probably in your's should run clear, if is not a 1.4GHz Dual core like mine :D